 Kathy Whitworth, winningest golfer in history, dies at 83

-Whitworth, whose LPGA Tour victories spanned nearly a quarter-century and who became the first woman to earn $1 million on the LPGA, died on Christmas Eve, her longtime partner said.
+Whitworth, whose LPGA Tour victories spanned nearly a quarter-century and who became the first woman to earn $1 million for her career on the LPGA, died on Christmas Eve, her longtime partner said.
 She was 83.

 Bettye Odle did not disclose a cause of death, saying only that Whitworth died suddenly Saturday night while celebrating with family and friends.

-"Kathy left this world the way she lived her life — loving, laughing and creating memories," Odle said in a statement released by the LPGA Tour.
+“Kathy left this world the way she lived her life — loving, laugh and creating memories,” Odle said in a statement released by the LPGA Tour.

 Whitworth won the first of her 88 titles in the Kelly Girls Opens in July 1962.
 She won six majors during her career and broke Mickey Wright’s record of 82 career wins when Whitworth captured the Lady Michelob in the summer of 1982.